Malene-Kavanagh/resume/README.md

 # resume
-Cthulhu-resume code from Elsa Gonsiorows
+Cthulhu-resume code from Elsa Gonsiorowski @gonsie on git